Skip to main content

 Is this the same as the Resilient Rhody / initiatives page?

 MRP is the municipal workshop and grants program.
-The broader Resilient Rhody strategy and related content may appear on the initiatives hub as well; use this page for MRP process and grant questions.
+The broader Resilient Rhody strategy lives under Initiatives; use this page for MRP process and grant questions.

 Related programs